brinkflew/crypto-trade/README.md

 ### Paying Fees with BNB
 You can [use BNB to pay for any fees on the Binance platform](https://www.binance.com/en/support/faq/115000583311-Using-BNB-to-Pay-for-Fees), which will reduce all fees by 25%.
 In order to support this benefit, the bot will always perform the following operations:
 - Automatically detect that you have BNB fee payment enabled.
 - Make sure that you have enough BNB in your account to pay the fee of the inspected trade.
 - Take into consideration the discount when calculating the trade threshold.

 ### Notifications

-THe bot can send alert and trade notifications to Discord through webhooks.
+The bot can send alert and trade notifications to Discord through webhooks.

 To setup the notifications, you first need to create a webhook in your Discord server by choosing a text channel and editing it.

-Go to `Integrations` the `Webhooks` and create a new webhook.
+Go to `Integrations` then `Webhooks` and create a new webhook.
 Click the `Copy Webhook URL` and paste that content into your `trader.cfg` file next to the `discord_webhook_url` key, or in the `DISCORD_WEBHOOK_URL` environment variable.

 ### Run